pyamg.aggregation#

 Returns:

-aggregation operator which determines the sparsity pattern of the tentative prolongator
+Aggregation operator which determines the sparsity pattern of the tentative prolongator.
+Node i is in cluster j if AggOp[i,j] = 1.

-array of Cpts, i.e., Cpts[i] = root node of aggregate i
+Array of centers or Cpts, i.e., Cpts[i] = root node of aggregate i.

 See also